 There are also additional financial incentives to be aware of, as direct CO2 emission levels are used to calculate the Vehicle Registration Tax (VRT) and Motor Tax you’re required to pay.
 As BEVs produce no tailpipe emissions of CO2, the typical Motor Tax cost is just €120 per annum for an electric vehicle2.

-Of course, the real difference is when you take the whole-life cost into consideration; between cheaper fuel, lower running costs, and the savings mentioned above, any additional expense at the start will be more than made up for over time.
+Of course, the real difference is when you consider the whole-life cost; between cheaper fuel, lower running costs, and the savings mentioned above, any additional expense at the start will be more than made up for over time.
 While electric cars are expensive at the beginning, they may save you more money over a long period than a petrol or diesel car.

 2. ‘It takes a long time to charge an electric vehicle.’